neuro-symbolic-ai/explanation_based_ethical_reasoning/README.md

-# explanation_based_ethical_reasoning
-Code and data for Enhancing Ethical Explanations of Large Language Models through Iterative Symbolic Refinement
+# Code and data for Enhancing Ethical Explanations of Large Language Models through Iterative Symbolic Refinement